nathangthomas/rails_engine/README.md

 See `routes.rb` file for a complete list of endpoints.

 Below are examples of several endpoints you can try out in your browser.
-Just run `rails s` in your terminal to get your server running and

 ### Record Endpoints

 * Index: GET "/api/v1/merchants"

-* Show: GET "GET /api/v1/merchants/id"
+* Show: GET "/api/v1/merchants/id"

 * Single record finder: GET "/api/v1/merchants/find?parameters"